 Foreign Medical Graduate Applicants

 All international applicants are expected to understand and meet all other eligibility requirements for admission to the PA Program at Heritage University.
 Transcripts must be submitted for independent evaluation of equivalency by an acceptable credential evaluation agency.
 A course by course evaluation including the GPA is needed to meet our requirements: anatomy and physiology, microbiology, algebra or statistics, and two other science courses of your choice.
 Results should be less than 2 (two) years old at the time of application.
-The remaining can have a general evaluation which includes a cumulative GPA.
 All foreign graduate applicants must also demonstrate English language proficiency by submitting scores from the Test of English as a Foreign Language (TOEFL).

 To clarify the Test of English as a Foreign Language (TOEFL) requirements

-If English is not your first language or you did not complete your undergraduate degree in the United States.
-Even if a master’s degree was obtained in the U.S. The applicant must demonstrate English language proficiency by submitting scores from the TOEFL.
+If English is not your first language or you did not complete your undergraduate degree in the United States, even if you obtained your master’s degree here, the applicant must demonstrate English language proficiency by submitting scores from the TOEFL.
 Results should be less than 2 (two) years old at the time of application.
 Please note that achieving the minimal required TOEFL score does not guarantee selection.